Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/01_reference_phylogeny/README.md

 Run MAFFT-L-ins-i on the 18S and 28S sequences.
 The advantage of L-ins-i is that it can align a set of sequences containing sequences flanking around one alignable domain.
 Since L-ins-i is very computationally intensive, we ran the jobs with the sbatch scripts 18S.mafft_linsi.sbatch and 28S.mafft_linsi.sbatch, with 20 threads.

-Preliminary analyses have showed that some of the 18S sequences are very long, spanning the 18S gene, and so the alignment for the 18S sequences were taking a very long time.
+Preliminary analyses have showed that some of the 18S sequences are very long, spanning the 18S gene, and so the alignment for the 18S sequences was taking a very long time.
 Therefore we did the following steps for the 18S sequences:

 1. Align with mafft-auto